Inside Amna Suraka, Saddam Hussein’s House of Horrors

 When Saddam came to power in Iraq in July 1979, one of his first initiatives was to establish a general security directorate in every province, a total of 19.
 The first one was in Sulaymaniyah.
 They told everyone that it was just another government office.
 But actually, it was a prison, known for its brutality during the Baath regime.

-Amna Suraka was a Killing House for Saddam and his henchmen, including Chemical Ali.
-A place where the regime’s rivals and critics – mostly students, Kurdish patriots, and other dissidents – were imprisoned, tortured, and raped.
+Amna Suraka, a place where the regime’s rivals and critics – mostly students, Kurdish patriots, and other dissidents – were imprisoned, tortured, and raped by Saddam and his henchmen, including Chemical Ali

-Vice referred to Amna Suraka, as The World’s Most Depressing Museum.
+Vice referred to Amna Suraka as The World’s Most Depressing Museum.

 There are many other disturbing places around the world.
-I have been to a few of them.

 The House of Terror in Budapest was the headquarters of the pro-Nazi Hungarian Arrow Cross Party, a far-right Hungarian ultranationalist party led by Ferenc Szálasi, who were responsible for the murder of ten to fifteen thousand civilians, mostly Jews and Romani.
 And when the Nazis left and the Russians arrived it became the headquarters of the Soviet Political Police (the AVH) whose role it was to hunt down anyone who opposed the rule that Moscow had over Hungary, ie, political criminals.